barralf/deeplearning-coursera/2. Improving Deep Neural Networks/README.md

 Hyperparameter tuning, Regularization and Optimization.

 ## Train/Dev/Test sets
-Be sure all 3 have same distribution.
+Verify the 3 sets have same distribution.
 1. Build a model upon `training set`
 2. Then try to optimize hyperparameters on `dev set` as much as possible
 3. Then once model is ready, evaluate the `testing set`.

-The trend on the ratio of splitting the models:
+Ratio of splitting the models is usually:
 - if dataset size is `100` to `1000000` ==> `60/20/20`
 - if dataset size is `1000000` to `\infty` ==> `98/1/1` or `99.5/0.4/0.1`